-Of course, it is understood that Satan’s ouster from heaven is a result of the kingdom of Christ coming to power.
-So, the question really is: Did Christ’s begin ruling the world in 1914?
-Is there anyway to determine for certain?
+Of course, it is understood that Satan’s ouster from heaven is a result of the Kingdom of Christ coming to power.
+So, the question really is: Did Christ begin ruling the world in 1914?
+Is there any way to determine for certain?

-Returning to Revelation, the only authentic chronology associated with the coming of the kingdom measures an interval of time that begins with Satan’s ouster.
-In other words, Bible chronology marks the time from the beginning of Jesus coming to power and encompasses the “short period of time” that the Devil is allowed to remain on earth.
+Returning to Revelation, the only authentic chronology associated with the coming of the Kingdom measures an interval of time that begins with Satan’s ouster.
+In other words, Bible chronology marks the time from the beginning of Jesus coming to power and encompasses the “short period of time” that the Devil is allowed to remain on earth before he is locked away for one-thousand years.
 Revelation 12:6 & 14 reveals that the “short period of time” allotted the enraged demons to persecute Christ’s congregation amounts to 1,260 days, otherwise expressed as a “time, times and half a time” – or 3 ½ times.

 The Watchtower makes no connection between the “short period of time” and the 1,260 day period.
-Worse, they have rendered the revealed chronology associated with the coming of the kingdom into irrelevance by assigning it to the 1919 era.
-Presumably, Satan’s “short period of time” has been nearly a century and is ongoing!
-And apparently his wrath against the “woman” and her offspring has mellowed considerably over the ensuing decades.
+Worse, they have rendered the revealed chronology associated with the coming of the Kingdom into irrelevance by assigning it to the 1919 era.
+Presumably, Satan’s “short period of time” has lasted more than a century and is ongoing!
+And apparently, his wrath against the “woman” and her offspring has mellowed considerably over the ensuing decades.

 But now, let us honestly reason upon the truth.

-Let the myth-masters at Bethel explain how all the things outlined in the prophecy of Daniel, which includes Michael standing up to vanquish the king of the north and the parallel prophecy regarding the king fierce in countenance bringing the holy ones to ruin before he is crushed by the prince of peace, have “come to their finish.”
+Let the myth-masters at Bethel explain how all the things outlined in the prophecy of Daniel, which includes Michael standing up to vanquish the king of the north and the parallel prophecy regarding the fierce-looking king bringing the holy ones to ruin before he is crushed by the Prince of princes, have “come to their finish.”